raushansharma1511/Expense_tracker_m3_documentation/README.md

 ```

 #### Delete Category
 **Endpoint:** `DELETE /api/categories/{id}`
 - Delete a category if it has no associated transactions

 **Response (204 No Content)**

+---

 ## Wallets

 Users can manage their wallets, which store financial information such as balances, allowing users to organize their finances across multiple accounts or purposes.

 ### Features and Constraints
 - **Wallet Management**: Users can create, retrieve, update, and delete their wallets.
 Admins can manage wallets for any user.
 - **Balance Control**: Wallets maintain balance integrity through transaction validation.
 Balance is read-only and only modified through transactions.
-Initial balance of the wallet will always zero.
+Initial balance of the wallet will always be zero.
 - **Naming Rules**: Wallet names must be unique per user (case-insensitive).
 - **Deletion Restrictions**: Wallets can only be deleted if they have zero balance and no associated transactions.
 - **Access Control**: Users can access only their own wallets, parents can view their child's wallets, and admins can manage all wallets.